kayak23/LibUThread/REPORT.md

 TA.
 However, before TA can run again, TC calls `sem_down()` on the semaphore and 'snatches' the newly available resource.
 TA is not reawakened until TC releases the resource with `sem_up()`.
-This can lead to TA being starved if the semaphore resource is always getting 'snaTched' before A can execute.
+This can lead to TA being starved if the semaphore resource is always getting 'snatched' before A can execute, in order to avoid starvation the oldest thread in `q_blocked`  is woken up.

 ### sem_corner.c